USCGC Polar Sea: Service status

 Polar Sea has been out of service since 2010.
 Andrew Revkin wrote at that time, "Five of its six mighty engines are stilled, some with worn pistons essentially welded to their sleeves."
 Examination of her engines indicated excessive engine wear.
-In 2011 the Coast Guard slated Polar Sea for demolition in 2012, but the scrapping of the 35-year-old icebreaker was postponed by Congress for at least six months in June.
+In 2011 the Coast Guard slated Polar Sea for decommissioning that year, but the scrapping of the 35-year-old icebreaker was postponed by Congress for at least six months in June.
 A congressional authorization required the Coast Guard to make a report to Congress on the feasibility of retrofitting Polar Sea.
-The report was submitted in November 2013 and indicated that it is feasible to retrofit and reactivate Polar Sea.
-As of 25 September 2022 the laid up ship was still in limbo alongside a pier at the Coast Guard Station on Elliott Bay, Seattle.
-It has not been determined if a new class will be funded, commercial icebreaker leasing options will be explored, and/or if the ship should be scrapped.
+One of the authorization's sponsors, U.S. Representative Rick Larsen, wrote in a Seattle Times op-ed that the report was submitted in November 2013 and indicated that it was feasible to retrofit and reactivate Polar Sea.
 In February 2017, it was stated that Polar Sea would not be refurbished due to high cost; instead, the icebreaker would be used as a "parts donor" for Polar Star.

+Starting in 2021, Polar Seas continuous presence at her pier at USCG Station Seattle became increasingly inconvenient because she was blocking local Coast Guard civil engineering projects.
+Polar Sea was first towed to Mare Island Drydock in Vallejo, California to scrub marine growth from her hull, and then to the Suisun Bay Reserve Fleet at Benicia, California.
+In order to allow Polar Sea to pass under a railroad bridge en route to the Fleet, her mast was cut off just above the aloft conning station and tied down to the icebreaker's flight deck.
+Polar Sea entered the Suisun Bay Reserve Fleet on October 6, 2024.